SAP-archive/devtoberfest-2021/topics/Week2_Best_Practices/README.md

 On the Friday of this Best Practices week, we have special guest <b>James Governor</b>, analyst and co-founder of Redmonk.
 James will be chatting live with [Developer Advocate](https://developers.sap.com/developer-advocates.html) [DJ Adams](https://github.com/qmacro) about best practices in the cloud native space.
 James has a ton of experience from his connections, consulting and analysis work with some of the world's pre-eminent software vendors and companies employing cloud native practices.

+[Join us live on YouTube](https://youtu.be/3Av2ve0nxCM), and get involved in the conversation!

 <table border="0px" width="100%">
 <tr>
 <td width="270"><img src="../../images/250/JamesGovernor.jpg"> </td>